wongzc/learning-notes/Notes/MySQL/MySQL-Transaction.md

 2. what issue happen when concurrent?
     - MySQL allow multiple client connect at the same time, means handle multiple transaction
     - problem:
-        1. dirty read
+        1. dirty read [D]
             - happen when transaction A read a non-commited data from another transaction B
             - which if B rollback, A get wrong data
-        2. non-repeatable read
+        2. non-repeatable read [NRR]
             - two read of the same item in 1 transaction give different result
             - maybe due to item being updated by another transaction
+            - reading same row twice and get different data
-        3. phantom read
+        3. phantom read [P]
             - in 1 transaction, if number of records matching differs between 2 queris
+            - execute range query twice and get more/less rows ( inserted/deleted by another transaction)

 3. transaction isolation
     - seriousness:
         - dirty > non-repeatable > phantom
+            - dirty: violate isolation and atomicity as read uncommited data
+            - non-repeatable: violate isolation but only for existing row
+            - Phantom read: violate isolation at set level, only bad when we depends on aggregated data
     - SQL created 4 type of isolation level to avoid:
-        1. read uncommited:
+        1. READ UNCOMMITTED:
-            - uncommited transaction can be seen by other transaction
+            - uncommitted transaction can be seen by other transaction
+            - may have D,NRR,P
-        2. read commited:
+        2. READ COMMITTED:
-            - only commited transaction can be seen by other transaction
+            - only committed transaction can be seen by other transaction
+            - may have NRR, P
-        3. repeatable read:
+        3. REPEATABLE READ:
             - default in MySQL innoDB
             - data that a transaction read is always same
+                - no defense againt new/ delete data
+                - but actually MySQL RR is good enough to protect Phantom read
+            - may have P
-        4. serialize
+        4. SERIALIZABLE
             - lock a record
             - if any conflict, the later need to wait for the earlier
-    - isolation level:
+            - all good
-        1. serialize: solve all problem
-        2. repeatable read: phantom read
-        3. read commited： phantom read + non repeatable
-        4. read uncommited: all issue!
     - but in reality, MySQL repeatable read can avoid most phantom read
         - so no need serialize, which affect performance
         - for snapshot read: `SELECT`